 • Documentation of the working process and its outcome available online.

-The project is supported by Nordic Culture Point.
+The project is supported by Nordic Culture and the Swedish Arts Council.